 The mechanism isn’t building tissue capacity—it’s updating internal models about body capability.

-The Clinical Touch: Assessment as Treatment
+The Clinical Touch: Assessment as BodyMind Care from the Initial Visit

 NMS professionals are often the first to touch patients where they hurt.
 This experience carries profound potential when understood through a predictive lens.